When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 This idea is founded on the fact that light penetrating a small hole in a wall projects a picture to the opposite wall, resulting in a reverse image.

-Ibn Al-Haytham, an Arab scholar, is believed to have developed the Obscura camera.
-However, the first citations of this concept were found around 330 BC in Aristotle’s writings and 400 BC in Chinese texts.
+Arab scholar Ibn Al-Haytham is believed to have developed the Obscura camera.
+However, the first citations of this concept are found in Aristotle’s writings around 330 BC and Chinese texts around 400 BC.

-The Obscura camera is similar to the pinhole camera, with the only difference being that the former uses a lens while the latter comes with an open hole.
+The Obscura camera is similar to the pinhole camera, with the only difference being that the former uses a lens while the latter has an open hole.

 The popularity of this technology rose between the 17th and 18th centuries when creators used the two project drawings that they could later trace.

-Still, they lacked a method of preserving the picture and this is where Niépce’s idea became viable.
-He started his camera invention process in 1816 by capturing photos for the first time through the heliography process.
+Still, they lacked a method of preserving the picture, and this is where Niépce’s idea became viable.
+In 1816, he started his camera invention process by capturing photos for the first time through heliography.

 Cameras that Capture Lasting Images